Mark Stoermer: Filthy Apes and Lions (2017)

 Filthy Apes and Lions was released on vinyl on October 13, and digitally and on CD on November 17, 2017 through Stoermer's label St. August Records.
 The title track "Filthy Apes and Lions" was the first single released on October 13, 2017.
 "Beautiful Deformities" was the second single, released on November 11, 2017.

 Filthy Apes and Lions was written and produced by Mark Stoermer and David Hopkins with Robert Root.
 The album was mixed and engineered by Robert Root.
 Sprinkled with sixties psychedelic foundations, jazz fusion, and progressive rock, the album is very different from the work he is known for in the Killers.

 Stoermer talked about the songwriting process behind the single "Filthy Apes and Lions": I was doing a stream-of-consciousness, surrealistic exercise where you just write out whatever's on the top of your head, and then I started creating rhymes, not really knowing where I was going, and then that's where I got the lyrics for the song [...]
 "Filthy Apes and Lions."

+Personal life

+As of 2025, Stoermer is married and has a stepdaughter.